 Osaka is the third largest city in Japan, after Tokyo and Yokohama.
 With this distinction, the city of Dotonbori, Namba, or The New World couldn’t be missing from the best of Japan in 2 weeks.
 Osaka is known for many things, but above all for its gastronomy, recognized worldwide.
 Among the most typical dishes are: takoyaki, okonomiyaki, yakisoba, and kushikatsu.
 Just like between Madrid and Barcelona, ββthere is also a comparison between Osaka and Tokyo.
 The people of Osaka are usually warmer, more open, and cheerful than those of Tokyo.
 In addition, they have a very peculiar accent that could be likened to Andalusian.
 Osaka is a city to get lost in, go out partying, and/or enjoy its incredible gastronomy.

-What to do and see in Osaka in 2 days?
-10 essentials of Osaka
+What to See and Do in Osaka in 2 Days?
+10 Essentials of Osaka

 - Kuromon Market: huge market where you can taste different types of meat, fish, and vegetables.
 There are also shops selling typical Japanese sweets.
 The market is quite old and has a special atmosphere.